typed-macro/typed-macro/README.md

 Some of them are very mature, such as [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) (it's awesome, and maybe you will be interested in it).

-However, according to my personal experience, they are not suitable for people like me.
+However, according to my personal experience, they are not suitable for people like me - all my projects are in Typescript, but their support for

-All my projects are in Typescript, but their support for Typescript is usually [not so good](https://github.com/kentcdodds/babel-plugin-macros/issues/94).
+Typescript is usually [not so good](https://github.com/kentcdodds/babel-plugin-macros/issues/94).

-In those solutions, macros cannot interact with each other, such as [importing](https://github.com/kentcdodds/babel-plugin-macros/issues/48) or [nesting](https://github.com/kentcdodds/babel-plugin-macros/issues/173).
+Also, in those solutions, macros cannot interact with each other, such as [importing](https://github.com/kentcdodds/babel-plugin-macros/issues/48) or [nesting](https://github.com/kentcdodds/babel-plugin-macros/issues/173).
 And users cannot import macros [like normal functions](https://github.com/kentcdodds/babel-plugin-macros/issues/111).